Showing posts with label parenting. Show all posts

 "Mr. Boeke, my computer is broken" became the most common phrase I'd hear, usually spoken with the gravity of someone reporting a natural disaster.
 Most of the time, the "broken" computer simply needed the Caps Lock turned off, or the student had clicked somewhere unexpected and needed gentle guidance back to their assignment.

-I learned quickly that my job wasn't just technical support—it was translator, detective, and cheerleader all rolled into one.
+I learned quickly that my job wasn't just technical support, it was translator, detective, and cheerleader all rolled into one.
 Every successful login felt like a small miracle.
-Every moment of frustration a chance to build trust and patience.
+Every moment of frustration is a chance to build trust and patience.
 And every smile when something finally worked?
 That was the real reward.

 The Unexpected Role Model